Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 They're the people who will employ you.

-You know, when when Michelle Obama says she she turned her back on corporate America, and that's what they're asking young Americans to do to uh turn their back on corporate America.
+You know, when Michelle Obama says she turned her back on corporate America, and that's what they're asking young Americans to do to turn their back on corporate America, she became a $350,000 a year diversity outreach consultant for the University of Chicago hospitals.

 Well, Colonel Gaddafi has outlasted another EIB guest host.

-What a survivor that uh that guy is.
+What a survivor that guy is.

-Uh Mark Belling will be here tomorrow.
+Mark Belling will be here tomorrow.

-I'd like to thank Mark for uh coming in a day early and talking to me about my new book.
+I'd like to thank Mark for coming in a day early and talking to me about my new book.

-Uh after America, get ready for arm again.
+After America, get ready for Arm Again.

-It's the cheery little thing you'll want to read to your five-year-old as you tuck her into into bed at night.
+It's the cheery little thing you'll want to read to your five-year-old as you tuck her into bed at night.

-And Mark Davis will be here on Thursday, and Rush returns live and refreshed uh from his deserved week off uh for a full week of pure all American excellence in broadcasting uh next week.
+And Rush returns live and refreshed from his deserved week off for a full week of pure all-American excellence in broadcasting next week.